darkarp/c-dictionary/README.md

         ```

 ### Usage
-**Every time you see a code block, you should run it in a `terminal` if you are on linux OR a `Developer: PowerShell for VS` if you're on Windows (This is installed with Visual Studio).**
+Every time you see a code block, you should run it in a:
+  * `Terminal`: if you are on *Linux / MacOS*
+  * `Developer: PowerShell for VS`: if you're on *Windows* (this is installed with Visual Studio, search for it)

   1. ### Clone the repo and go into it:
         ```
         git clone https://github.com/darkarp/c-dictionary